Donald C. Pogue: Career

 Pogue engaged in private practice in New Haven, Connecticut, from 1974 to 1975 and in Hartford, Connecticut, from 1976 to 1989 with the law firm of Kestell, Pogue & Gould.
 He served as Director of the Connecticut branch of the American Federation of State, County and Municipal Employees from 1975 to 1976.
 He served as an Adjunct Lecturer on labor law at the University of Connecticut School of Law from 1979 to 1982 and assisted in teaching the Harvard Law School's program on negotiations and dispute resolution for lawyers.
 He served as Commissioner and Chairman of the Connecticut Commissions of Hospitals and Health Care from 1989 to 1994.
 He served as a Judge of the Connecticut Superior Court from 1994 to 1995, presiding over criminal court in New Haven, Connecticut.

 Trade Court service

-On June 30, 1995, President Clinton nominated Pogue to serve as a United States Judge of the United States Court of International Trade, to the seat vacated by Judge James Lopez Watson.
+On June 30, 1995, President Bill Clinton nominated Pogue to serve as a judge of the United States Court of International Trade, to the seat vacated by Judge James Lopez Watson.
 He was confirmed by the Senate on August 11, 1995 and received his commission on August 14, 1995.
-He served as Chief Judge of the Court from 2010-2014.
+He served as chief judge of the court from 2010 to 2014.
 He assumed senior status on July 1, 2014, and served in that status until his death on October 26, 2016.